matrix-org/matrix-spec-proposals/proposals/2409-appservice-edus.md

 In the transaction body, instead of `to_device`, `de.sorunome.msc2409.to_device` is used.

-In the registration file, instead of `push_ephemeral`, `de.sorunome.msc2409.push_ephemeral` is used.
+In the registration file, instead of `receive_ephemeral`, `de.sorunome.msc2409.push_ephemeral` is used.